TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 | 026 06 0A 038.00 | NULL                      | 109  CANTON CT, GOODLETTSVILLE |
 | 033 06 0 041.00 | NULL                      | 1129  CAMPBELL RD, GOODLETTSVILLE |

-The NULL values in the PropertyAddress column were filled using the ISNULL function.
+The NULL values in the PropertyAddress column were filled using the ISNULL function by joining the table to itself.
 This function allows us to replace NULL values with specified values, in this case, the existing PropertyAddress values were used to fill in the NULL values.

-Extracting Address from PropertyAddress:
+***Extracting Address from PropertyAddress***

 |   PropertyAddress (Original)       |
 |-----------------------------------|